Survivors' & Dependents' Educational Assistance (DEA / Chapter 35)

 For Spouses

-- A spouse generally has 10 years from the date the VA finds the veteran permanently and totally disabled to use DEA benefits, or 20 years from the veteran's date of death if the death occurred on or after September 11, 2001
+- A spouse generally has 10 years from the date the VA finds the veteran permanently and totally disabled to use DEA benefits, or 20 years from the veteran's date of death if the death occurred on or after September 11, 2001.
+Eligibility events on or after August 1, 2023 have no time limit.

 - If the VA establishes the veteran's permanent and total disability while the spouse is already enrolled in an education program, the 10-year period starts from the date of the VA's determination